playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 ```

-In this example, we're adding click listeners to three squares, each one smaller then their parent square.
-This allows us to see in our console the effect of bubbling.
+In this example, we're adding click listeners to three squares, each one smaller than their parent square.
+This allows us to see the effect of bubbling in our console.
 If you click on the red square, you'd expect the event to bubble up to `<body>`, but not down to `#green`.
 Likewise, if you clicked on the green square, you'd expect the event to bubble up to both `#blue` and `#red` as well as `<body>`.

 However, as you can see, we're running `stopPropagation` on the event in the blue square.
 This will make the click event stop bubbling.
 This means that any click events that are called on `#green` will not make it to `#red` as they will be stopped at `#blue`.